PEXANE2/azure-docs.tr-tr/articles/data-factory/v1/data-factory-json-scripting-reference.md

 }
 ```

-#### <a name="example-using-encryptedcredential-for-authentication-and-gateway"></a>Örnek: Kimlik doğrulaması ve ağ geçidi için encryptedCredential kullanma
+#### <a name="example-using-encryptedcredential-for-authentication-and-gateway"></a>Örnek: kimlik doğrulaması ve ağ geçidi için encryptedCredential kullanma

 ```json
 {